Alignment Healthcare Inc. (ALHC) Shares Rise Despite Market Challenges

 ALHC’s Market Performance

-ALHC’s stock has seen a -19.15% decrease for the week, with a -13.21% drop in the past month and a -57.10% fall in the past quarter.
-The volatility ratio for the week is 8.62%, and the volatility levels for the past 30 days are at 6.64% for Alignment Healthcare Inc. The simple moving average for the past 20 days is -18.15% for ALHC’s stock, with a -54.79% simple moving average for the past 200 days.
+ALHC’s stock has seen a 4.56% increase for the week, with a -12.56% drop in the past month and a -53.90% fall in the past quarter.
+The volatility ratio for the week is 6.66%, and the volatility levels for the past 30 days are at 6.57% for Alignment Healthcare Inc. The simple moving average for the past 20 days is -13.72% for ALHC’s stock, with a -52.75% simple moving average for the past 200 days.

 Analysts’ Opinion of ALHC